Asda: Acquisition by the Issa brothers and TDR Capital

-In February 2021, Mohsin Issa, Zuber Issa and TDR Capital acquired Asda.
-Walmart retains "an equity investment" in Asda, a seat on the board and "an ongoing commercial relationship".

-In February 2021, Asda said that it might need to put 5,000 jobs at risk as part of reconstruction plan in the context of people shopping online.
+In February 2021, Mohsin Issa, Zuber Issa and TDR Capital acquired Asda, which at the time was valued at £6.8 billion.
+Walmart retained "an equity investment" in Asda, a seat on the board and "an ongoing commercial relationship".
+In the same month, Asda said that it might need to put 5,000 jobs at risk as part of a reconstruction plan in the context of people shopping online.

 In March 2021, Asda was involved in the "largest ever sterling bond offering" as part of the financing package to fund the acquisition purchase by TDR Capital and the Issa brothers.